dimag0g/nios_duino/README.md

     #define Serial Serial0

 Note that the same UART should not be used as STDIN/STDOUT and as `SerialN` device at the same time.
+Also, writing into `Serial` outputs data to both STDOUT and STDERR, so there's no point assigning the same device to both (doing so will result in duplicated characters).

 SPI controller manages 3 pins - MISO, MOSI and CLK.
 Chipselect signal (SS or CS) is not used and should not be routed to an FPGA pin.
 Arduino libraries typically